How to apply for IACS Accreditation

 Each year, accredited centers are assessed an annual Accreditation Fee.
 This fee must be paid annually to remain in good standing.

-Additionally, accredited centers are required to submit an Annual Report each year to self-attest to continued compliance with IACS Standards.
-There is no fee associated with the Annual Report.
+Additionally, accredited centers are required to submit an Annual Review each year to self-attest to continued compliance with IACS Standards.
+There is no separate fee associated with the Annual Review.

 Centers are required to undergo re-accreditation every eight years, including a submitting full application packet, site visit, and the peer-reviews.

-The IACS Board of Directors can request a re-evaluation review with a mandatory field visit, prior to eight years, if they feel it is warranted based on any Annual Reports submitted during this timeframe.
+The IACS Board of Directors can request a re-evaluation with a mandatory site visit, prior to eight years, if they feel it is warranted based on Annual Reviews or other information submitted during this timeframe.

 Additional re-accreditation details are here.